Scott Elstermann counts himself lucky to be able to combine his passion and career.

 “Going from school to full-time dancing was a big adjustment, and in my first year I felt I was playing a lot of catch up with other peers that had more classical training,” Scott says.

 “I think training at WAAPA definitely opens doors.
-Being able to say that you're a graduate of WAAPA on your CV piques people's interest.
-I think they're aware of the quality and the skill of the graduates, and I would definitely not be where I am today without the training I received at WAAPA.”
+Being able to say that you're a graduate piques people's interest.
+I think the industry is aware of the quality and the skill of the students, and I definitely would not be where I am today without the training I received at WAAPA.”

 As an independent artist, dance has taken Scott around the globe, working across both performance and choreography in operas, musicals and orchestras.